High order symplectic partitioned Lie group methods: Numerical tests

 \subsection{Long time behaviour}

 The long term behaviour of the methods was also investigated.
 In \Fref{fig:longrun}, the energy error of the numerical solution is plotted over the time span $(0, 1000)$.
 We have used step size $h=0.01$ ($10^5$ integration steps).
 Only the second and fourth order methods were tested on this time span.
 As can be seen from the plots, the energy error is small, approximately $10^{-3}$ for both second order methods, and approximately $10^{-7}$ for the fourth order VRKMK method and about $10^{-5}$ for the fourth order VCG method.
-The energy error is about 100 times lower for the fourth order VRKMK method than for the fourth order VCG method, confirming the superiority of the VRKMK methods for this test problem.